AhegaoBurger/origyn-nft/README.md

 This project provides a complete solution for NFT management on the Internet Computer, consisting of three main components:

-**Core NFT Canister**: A full implementation of the ICRC7/ICRC37 standard for NFT management **Integration Tests**: Comprehensive test suite ensuring reliability and correctness
+**Core NFT Canister**: A full implementation of the ICRC7/ICRC37 standard for NFT management **Storage Canister**: High-performance storage solution for NFT assets and metadata **React UI**: Web interface for minting and managing NFTs **Integration Tests**: Comprehensive test suite ensuring reliability and correctness

 ## Key Features